kanaka/mal/process/guide.md

     original `let*` form is evaluated using the new "let\*" environment and the result is returned as the result of the `let*` (the new let environment is discarded upon completion).
-  * otherwise: call `eval_ast` on the list and apply the first element to the rest as before.
+  * otherwise: proceed as before.

 `def!` and `let*` are Lisp "specials" (or "special atoms") which means that they are language level features and more specifically that the